-We are in exceptional times with the onset of the COVID-19 pandemic.
-Many businesses are faced with a situation they have not planned for and are reluctantly having to face - the loss of valued, skilled, hard-working employees.
+We are in exceptional times.
+Many businesses are faced with a situation that they have not planned for and are reluctantly having to face - the loss of valued, skilled, hard-working employees.

-There may well be a genuine downturn in the requirement for

-you to continue to do your role, but that downturn may be short-lived.
+There may well be a genuine downturn in the requirement for you to continue to do your role, such as investment banking, but that downturn may be short-lived.
 You may wish to explore other ways of saving your role such as unpaid leave, parental leave, or taking an unpaid sabbatical.
 This may be a time for quid pro quo whereby an employer wishing to retain an employee but cannot afford to do so offers a retention payment as a sweetener, payable when revenues return to reasonable levels.
 This would require both parties having confidence that the employer can weather the storm so that the retention payment is not a promise in the wind.
-The government has just introduced a new Covid-19 Job Retention Scheme, the operational details of which have yet to published.
-If your employer intends to access the scheme it may mean that you can discuss being kept on the payroll for 3 further months until 30 May 2020.
-You will not be required to work for your employer during this period.
-The employer can reclaim up to £2500 per month per employee to continue to pay you, but does not have to cover the shortfall in your salary.